instana/terraform-provider-instana/docs/resources/slo_config.md

 # SLO Configuration

-An SLO, or Service Level Objective, is a specific, measurable target that defines the expected level of performance, reliability, or availability of a service, agreed upon between a service provider and its users or customers.
+An SLO(Service Level Objective) is a specific, measurable target that defines the expected level of performance, reliability, or availability of a service, agreed upon between a service provider and its users or customers.
 For instance, an SLO could state that a specific SLI (Service Level Indicator), such as availability, must reach 99.9% over a set period.